BLOG

 Notice period

 Employees must give notice, either verbally or in writing, equivalent to the greater of (i) twice as many days as the period of leave required, or (ii) three days.
-Employers may waive the notice requirement where the other requirements of the regulations have been met.
+As the employer, you may waive the notice requirement where the other requirements of the regulations have been met.

-Employers cannot require evidence in relation to the request before granting leave, nor can they decline a valid request; however, they may postpone it if it would greatly disrupt the business.
-In such cases, they must give written notice of the delay and allow the leave to be taken within one month.
+Yes, in most instances.
+You can’t require evidence in relation to the request before granting leave, nor can you decline a valid request.
+However, you may postpone it if it’d greatly disrupt your business.
+In such cases, you must give written notice of the delay and allow the leave to be taken within one month.

 Terms and conditions